raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 as soon as the client has completed the operation or operations relating to this server, the client should immediately begin closing this session.

-A server will abort an idle client session after twice the inactivity timeout value, or five seconds, whichever is greater.
+A server will forcibly abort an idle client session after twice the inactivity timeout value, or five seconds, whichever is greater.
 In the case of a zero inactivity timeout value, this means that if a client fails to close an idle client session then the server